csesoc/constitution/CONSTITUTION.rst

 #.
 General meeting requirements for all general meetings are as follows:

    #.
-All voting at general meetings shall be with a simple majority required for a resolution to be passed;
+All voting at general meetings, except as otherwise provided by this constitution, shall be with a simple majority required for a resolution to be passed;
    #.
-Except where specified otherwise, each member (full, or associate) shall be allowed 1 vote.
+Except where specified otherwise, each full member shall be allowed 1 vote.
    #.
 Proxies shall be allowed in meetings and the procedure shall comply with the requirements of Arc;
    #.
 In the case of equality of voting, the motion shall be defeated.
    #.
 Constitutional changes must be in the form of a motion on notice to an Annual or Extraordinary General Meeting; and